 3. Pulse until ingredients are well combined

-4. Add honey and pulse until mixture forms balls
+4. Add maple syrup and pulse until mixture forms balls

 5. Remove dough from food processor and work in dark chocolate with your hands